numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``safe('From { to }')``

-.. function:: capitalise(x)
+.. jme:function:: capitalise(x)

     Capitalise the first letter of a string.

     **Example**:
         * ``capitalise('hello there')``.

-.. function:: pluralise(n,singular,plural)
+.. jme:function:: pluralise(n,singular,plural)

     Return ``singular`` if ``n`` is 1, otherwise return ``plural``.

     **Example**:
         * ``pluralise(num_things,"thing","things")``

-.. function:: upper(x)
+.. jme:function:: upper(x)

     Convert string to upper-case.

     **Example**:
         * ``upper('Hello there')``.

-.. function:: lower(x)
+.. jme:function:: lower(x)

     Convert string to lower-case.

     **Example**:
         * ``lower('CLAUS, Santa')``.

-.. function:: join(strings, delimiter)
+.. jme:function:: join(strings, delimiter)

     Join a list of strings with the given delimiter.

     **Example**:
         * ``join(['a','b','c'],',')`` → ``'a,b,c'``

-.. function:: split(string,delimiter)
+.. jme:function:: split(string,delimiter)

     Split a string at every occurrence of ``delimiter``, returning a list of the the remaining pieces.

     **Example**:
         * ``split("a,b,c,d",",")`` → ``["a","b","c","d"]``

-.. function:: trim(str)
+.. jme:function:: trim(str)

     Remove whitespace from the start and end of ``str``.

     **Example**:
         * ``trim(" a string  ")`` → ``"a string"``

-.. function:: currency(n,prefix,suffix)
+.. jme:function:: currency(n,prefix,suffix)

     Write a currency amount, with the given prefix or suffix characters.

     **Example**:
         * ``currency(123.321,"£","")`` → ``'£123.32'``

-.. function:: separateThousands(n,separator)
+.. jme:function:: separateThousands(n,separator)

     Write a number, with the given separator character between every 3 digits